How do I get started with Lightpanda locally and expose a CDP server for my existing Playwright/Puppeteer scripts?

 const proc = await lightpanda.serve(lpdopts);

-// Connect Puppeteer over CDP.
+// Connect Puppeteer to the browser.

 const browser = await puppeteer.connect(puppeteeropts);